-This article is part of the Science in Sci-fi, Fact in Fantasy blog series.
+This article on proper lab technique for writers is part of the Science in Sci-fi, Fact in Fantasy blog series.
 Each week, we tackle one of the scientific or technological concepts pervasive in sci-fi (space travel, genetic engineering, artificial intelligence, etc.) with input from an expert.
 Please join the mailing list to be notified every time new content is posted.

 About the Expert

 Today’s expert is nuclear chemist Rebecca Enzor.
 Rebecca has a BS in biology and chemistry and has spent the last eight years working as a nuclear chemist at an environmental testing laboratory.
 She writes most of her fantasy novels on sticky notes while dodging explosions in the lab.
 You can read more about her obsession with science (and My Little Ponies) at her website or in her Twitter feed.

 Thanks for inviting me to guest post, Dan.
 As you said, my day job is analytical nuclear chemistry, but I don’t blow things up.
 Often.
 When I do it’s a complete accident and a bit scary.
 Like the time a bit of the Manhattan Project exploded…all over my face.
 Or the time I dumped radioactive liquid down the front of my pants…a half hour before I had to leave for the airport.
 Turns out they don’t let you leave the country if you’re radioactive (thank goodness I ripped the pants off in time to keep it from my skin!).

 But mostly my job is to test water, soil, and tissue samples for radioactivity, pesticides, herbicides and PCBs.
 There are a lot of steps in this process – a lot of places where it can go wrong – and we have to have defensible data in court so I have to be very careful when I’m working.
 Which is why it bugs me so much when scientists in books/movies have a laissez-faire attitude towards how they use their equipment.